This is an ideal property for those seeking an improved quality of life.

 The Main House - “Touchat”

 The kitchen (29 sq m), with dining area delineated by an island unit with tiled food preparation surfaces and double sink, is conveniently situated next to the living room, with ease of access for outdoor eating both front and back.
 The well appointed kitchen is large enough for all modern equipment.
 A door from the kitchen leads to the walk-in larder, boiler room, workshop and an enormous garage (69 sq m) with wood store.
 Outside the garage is a functioning well.
 Another door from the kitchen leads to a south-west facing 400 sq m pebbled terrace with an 8m x 4m pergola well covered with flowering plants for al fresco dining whilst watching the sunset.
 There is a stone wall and solid wood double gate giving a second access to the property.
-The large back garden is mainly laid to lawns and paths with flowering bushes and trees, fruit trees, a large lake and a rockery.
+The large back garden is mainly laid to lawns and paths with flowering bushes and trees, fruit trees, a large wild-life lake and a rockery.
 The double side door of the kitchen leads to a covered, paved area which, in turn, leads to a garden accessories room and huge barn (formerly a cattle shed/milking parlour) awaiting development.
 This is at right angles to the main house forming the L-shaped layout of the traditional Gascon farmhouse

 Upstairs, the landing (8.3 sq m) is airy and bright and leads, on the left, to a large double bedroom (22 sq m) with en-suite shower room (8.2 sq m), large built-in wardrobe and exposed wooden ceiling.
 The spacious Master Bedroom suite (50 sq m) on the right has a well appointed bathroom (11.5 sq m) and a dressing room with substantial built-in storage facilities.
-Beyond these we have created a huge room (35 sq m) which we currently use as a study but could equally be used as a bedroom.
+Beyond these we have created a huge room (35 sq m) which we currently use as a study but could equally be used as a bedroom/bed-sitting room.
 There is further space for another bathroom and w.c. and possible access to the main staircase, currently designed but not yet implemented.
 Finally there is more space available, above the garage, for two more bedrooms to be constructed.

-The house has double glazed and shuttered windows and oil-fired central heating, with capacity to heat further developments if required, many walls and ceilings have extra insulation, and there is loft insulation and a new roof.
-Oh, and you don’t need to worry about dealing with a septic tank as we are on mains drainage!
+The house has double glazed and shuttered windows and oil-fired central heating, with capacity to heat further developments if required.
+Many walls and ceilings have extra insulation, and there is loft insulation and a new roof.
+Oh, and you don’t need to worry about dealing with a septic tank as we are on mains drainage !

 The Gîtes – “Maison Tillac”

 Maison Tillac is a beautifully renovated 19th century farm worker's cottage with attached barn.
 It consists of two separate gîtes - "Le Cottage" and "La Grange".
 However, it could easily be converted into one large home with up to six bedrooms, all with en-suite bathrooms or shower rooms, according to your requirements.
 Maison Tillac combines the best of the old with the best of the new.
 In the conversion we endeavoured to retain as much of the traditional design as possible, but combined this with a level of comfort and range of facilities that will appeal.
-It is approached via its own entrance off a quiet rural road and has parking for upwards of 15 vehicles.
+It is approached via its own entrance off a quiet rural road and has parking for up to 15 vehicles.
 The large enclosed front garden has trees, shrubs, lawns, flowers and seating area.
 Each gîte has a rear covered terrace with al fresco dining facilities from where you can watch the sun setting.
 The swimming pool, 11m x 5m, has a sunbathing terrace and is surrounded by oleanders and other flowering shrubs.
 Both gîtes have open plan living, dining and kitchen areas, ceramic tile flooring and fireplace or wood-burning stove.
 All windows and doors are double glazed.
 The upstairs bedrooms have vaulted ceilings with original beams, "colombage" (half-timbered walls) and polished pine floors.
 All have en-suite bath or shower rooms.
 There is a new roof.

 “Le Cottage” is the smaller of the two gîtes and has an open plan living, dining and fully equipped kitchen area (45 sq m) with ceramic tiled floor, exposed stone walls and a wood burning fireplace.
 There is a door leading to the rear terrace and swimming pool.
 There is also a downstairs toilet with washbasin.
 Up a short flight of stairs there are two bedrooms with polished pine flooring, original vaulted ceilings and colombage.
 The Master Bedroom (13 sq m) has an en-suite bathroom with bath and shower attachment, toilet, washbasin, mirror, shelves, electric point, etc. The other bedroom (18.7 sq m) has an en-suite shower room with tiled walk-in shower, toilet, washbasin, shelves, etc.